 • Above all, use personal experience with drugs and alcohol to speak sensibly to kids about the risks.
 Be a valuable resource and source of support as they grow.

-All ages:
+All ages

 • Most importantly, parents should strive to be good role models by aligning their words with their actions.
 For example, taking medication responsibly and drinking responsibly are essential because children watch what their parents do.

-• Additionally, remain open and available to talk so that even if a child makes a poor decision regarding drugs or alcohol, he or she will feel comfortable coming to a parent for help.
+• So, remain open and available to talk so that even if a child makes a poor decision regarding drugs or alcohol, he or she will feel comfortable coming to a parent for help.

 • Encourage healthy, creative activities to reduce boredom and excess free time.
 For instance, encourage hobbies, crafting, team sports, community events, or volunteer work.

-• Likewise, encourage positive friendships.
+• Encourage positive friendships.

 Books That Talk About Addiction for Preschoolers